morsznetik/pyPlayer/README.md

 - [ ] Fix pre-render mode issues when debug is enabled
 - [ ] Improve color smoothing algorithm
 - [ ] Improve CI/CD pipeline
-- [ ] Support for user-defined FFMPEG video filters
 - [ ] Support for playing Youtube videos straight from the URL
+- [ ] Transparency toggle

 ## Known Issues
 - [ ] Pre-render mode is bugged with debug's mode on-screen performance statistics
-- [ ] Some Windows environments using the executable will have issues trying to find the video path
+- [x] Some Windows environments using the executable will have issues trying to find the video path

+#### Goals for 1.0.0
+- [ ] Complete all TODO's
+- [ ] Fix all known issues
+- [ ] Support for user-defined FFMPEG video filters